If you plan on viewing a solar eclipse, make sure to protect your eyes.

 Remember, it is very important not to look at the Sun with your naked eye.
 The safest way to see the eclipse is by using a projection.
 It's better to be safe than sorry.

 An eclipse of the Sun occurs when the Earth passes through the Moon's shadow.
 A total eclipse of the Sun takes place only during a new moon, when the Moon is directly between the Sun and the Earth.
 When...more

 The last solar eclipse of this millennium occurred on August 11, 1999.
 Amateurs and scientists witnessed a truly awesome site.
 This was a total eclipse, which means the Moon completely covered the Sun....more

 Rising above the Sun's chromosphere , the temperature jumps sharply from a few tens of thousands of kelvins to as much as a few million kelvins in the Sun's outer atmosphere, the solar corona.
 Understanding...more

 Eclipses have been watched for centuries, but it was only recently that we understood what really occurs.
 Eclipses have always been fascinating to watch, but they weren't always welcome.
 For many years,...more

 Most of the energy we receive from the Sun is the visible (white) light emitted from the photosphere.
 The photosphere is one of the coolest regions of the Sun (6000 K), so only a small fraction (0.1%)...more

 The gas in the solar corona is at very high temperatures (typically 1-2 million kelvins in most regions) so it is almost completely in a plasma state (made up of charged particles, mostly protons and electrons)....more

 Sunspots are dark, planet-sized regions that appear on the "surface" of the Sun.
-Sunspots are "dark" because they are cooler than their surroundings.
-A large sunspot might have a central temperature of...more
+Sunspots are "dark" because they are colder than the areas around them.
+A large sunspot might have a temperature of about...more